apapath/HR-Analytics-Project/README.md

 - Clone the repository or download it as a ZIP file and extract it.

 ### 2. Install Dependencies
-Run the following command to install the required packages:
+- Run the following command to install the required packages:
 pip install -r requirements.txt

 ### 3. Run the Application
-streamlit run Home.py
+- Use the following command to run the application: streamlit run Home.py

 ### 4. **Start Exploring:**